Belle's Magical World

-The film consists of three episodes of an unreleased television show, loosely woven together in a feature-length story and also based on the original Disney animated feature.
-It was produced by Walt Disney Television Animation and animated by Toon City Animation, Inc. in Manila, Philippines and Thai Wang Film Productions in Bangkok, Thailand.
-Finished and copyrighted in 1997, at the time when Beauty and the Beast: The Enchanted Christmas was also completed, the film was released January 13, 1998.

 Plot

 The Perfect Word

-Beast (Robby Benson) and Belle (Paige O'Hara) plan to eat together, and Beast asks for advice from Lumiere (Jerry Orbach).
-While Cogsworth (David Ogden Stiers) escorts Belle to the dining room, they come across the castle's well-meaning but rather verbose scribe, Webster (Jim Cummings), turned into a dictionary, whom Belle invites to join them in the dining room (to Cogsworth's dismay).
+The Beast and Belle plan to eat together, and the Beast asks for advice from Lumiere.
+While Cogsworth escorts Belle to the dining room, she meets the castle's well-meaning but rather verbose scribe, Webster, who was transformed into a dictionary.
+She invites him to join in the dining room, to Cogsworth's dismay.

-During the meal, while Belle explains a story she has been reading to Beast, Beast gets sweaty.
-He demands for the windows to be opened, despite there being a draft of air in the room and the servants getting cold.
-Beast and Belle get into an argument, and Beast strikes Webster off the table when the dictionary begins giving unwanted synonyms to Belle's insults.
-Subsequently, they both stop speaking to each other, despite Lumiere and Cogsworth's attempts to patch things up.
-Eventually, Webster, feeling guilty for his part, forges a letter of apology from Beast to Belle with his friends, a pile of papers named Crane (Jeff Bennett) and a quill named LePlume (Rob Paulsen).
-Belle sees the letter, and makes amends with Beast.
+During the meal, while Belle explains Cinderella, which she has been reading to the Beast, the Beast gets sweaty.
+He demands for the windows to be opened, despite that there is a draft of air in the room and the servants getting cold.
+He and Belle get into an argument.
+He strikes Webster off the table when Webster gives synonyms to Belle's insults.
+They both stop speaking to each other, despite Lumiere and Cogsworth's attempts to patch things up.
+Webster and his friends, a pile of papers named Crane and a quill named LePlume decide to forge a letter of apology from the Beast to Belle.
+Unbeknownst to them, Mrs. Potts overhears their scheme, but she wants Belle and the Beast to make amends so much that she does not tell on them.
+When Belle sees the letter, she makes amends with the Beast.

-That night, however, the truth comes out, and after a furious chase around the castle, Beast catches and banishes Webster with brokenhearted dinner, Crane and LePlume for the forgery, throwing them into the forest.
-Belle ventures out and brings them back, and Beast, touched by Belle's sympathy, forgives the three and allows them back in, realizing that their intentions were good.
-The moral of the story is that it is easy to forgive, and the song "Listen With Our Hearts" plays.
+However, that night, Cogsworth reveals to him about the letter, which he demands Belle to show him.
+Mrs. Potts suggests to Webster, Crane and LePlume that they confess their scheme to the Beast.
+When they do, the Beast chases them around the castle and banishes them as punishment for their scheme.
+They try to go to Belle’s village, but they get turned around and end up back at the castle.
+Belle brings them back in and the Beast, touched by Belle's sympathy for them, forgives them.
+Everyone learns that it is easy to forgive and not to meddle in people’s mistakes.